 Before you dive into setting up an Instagram ad campaign, you may have an easy way to test it out first.
 For those who are already advertising on Facebook, you may have noticed the option to add Instagram to your campaign.
 This can be done through the Ads Manager and Power Editor by simply checking the “Instagram” box under the ad set's Placement section.
 Facebook and Instagram campaigns can use the same photos or video across both platforms or unique creative for each.
 This is an easy opportunity to experiment with Instagram ads and see if you get the best results reaching your target audience by comparing to similar ads placed on Facebook or other platforms.

 Hopefully this post either saved you a lot of time or steered you in the right direction.
-And If launching an Instagram ad campaign is in your future, we have a team of experts who would love to be a part of it.
+And If launching an Instagram ad campaign is in your future, we have a team of experts who can get you on the Fastrak.